 Revenue Canada offers a variety of tax credits related to people with disabilities.
 These include:

 - Disability Tax Credit: This is a non-refundable tax credit for people with a disability which can also be transferred to their caregivers.
 The application form needs to be filled out by a medical practitioner who will determine the level of disability, which plays a crucial role in the eligibility.
 This includes ability to prepare meals, feed and dress oneself.
-The application may go back 10 years, which reinforces the usefulness for caregivers to keep a diary so that they can support the claim to the medical practitioner and Revenue Canada.
-Recipients of this tax credit also automatically received the up to $600 COVID-19 One-time payment to persons with disabilities.
+The application may go back 10 years.
+Recipients of this tax credit may also have automatically received the up to $600 COVID-19 One-time payment to persons with disabilities.

 - Canada Caregiver Credit (CCC): This is available to a caregiver who supports a family member with a physical or mental impairment.